A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Discussion

-The explainable addressee estimation model we designed in this work offers verbal and embodied explanations alongside the classification of the addressee.
+Implemented in the whole modular architecture, the explainable addressee estimation model we designed in this work offers verbal and non-verbal (embodied and graphical) explanations alongside the classification of the addressee.
 However, it is important to address its limitations.
 Given the surprisingly high sensitivity of the frequency and quality of the explanation on the hyper-parameters, a simple error optimization may not guarantee the model to produce meaningful explanations.
 Therefore, it would be useful to devise a training method that aligns with achieving good accuracy and generates reasonable and discriminative explanations.

-Evaluating the level of explainability (besides user studies) presents the greatest challenge because the standard evaluation metrics cannot be used when data with labeled explanations are lacking.

-In the case of addressee estimation, the model performance heavily relies on the quality and representativeness of the dataset, which may not always align with real-world scenarios.
-Thus, for continuing in this line of research, a data-centric approach might yield further substantial improvements both in the quality of the explanations and in the accuracy of the model.